Gradient Descent as Implicit EM in Distance-Based Neural Models: Limits and Failure Modes

 Consider multi-label classification with independent sigmoids.
-Each class $j$ has its own output $\sigma(z_j)$, and the loss decomposes as a sum of independent binary cross-entropies.
-There is no partition function, no softmax, no competition across classes.
+Each class $j$ has its own output $\sigma(z_j)$, and the loss decomposes as a sum of independent binary cross-entropies, with no partition function coupling the classes.
 The gradient with respect to $z_j$ depends only on the target for class $j$, not on the outputs of other classes.

-In this setting, responsibilities do not exist.
-No quantity sums to one across classes; no soft assignment distributes an input among alternatives.
+In this setting, responsibilities do not exist: no quantity sums to one across classes, and no soft assignment distributes an input among alternatives.
 Each output channel operates in isolation.
-A point can be equally close to all prototypes or far from all of them, and the gradients do not redistribute---they simply reflect independent errors.
+A point can be equally close to all prototypes or far from all of them, and the gradients reflect independent errors rather than a redistribution.

-This is not a failure of the architecture but an absence of the required objective structure.
+This is an absence of the required objective structure rather than a failure of the architecture.
 Implicit EM arises from competition, and competition arises from normalization.
 Systems with independent outputs may learn useful representations, but they do not perform mixture inference and do not exhibit responsibility-weighted dynamics.
 The explanatory scope of the framework ends where normalization ends.